hhamdan95/P2PChatApp/README.md

 # P2PChatApp
+*This project is part of the Development of Distributed Systems (GEIAL519-Ma) course at Informatics Institute of the University of Miskolc.*
+### Introduction
 A simple Peer-to-Peer (P2P) Chat Application built using Java sockets and multithreading.
 ### Demonstration
 ![demo](https://github.com/hhamdan95/P2PChatApp/blob/master/demo.png?raw=true)
 ### Requirements